nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.
-2. Should be able to hold up to 500 tasks.
+2. Should be able to hold up to 1000 total tasks.
 3. Should come with automated unit tests.
 4. Should use a Continuous Integration server for real time status of master’s health.
 5. Should be kept open source code.
 6. Should favour DOS style commands over Unix-style commands.
-7. Should be able to accept minor mistakes in the commands entered.
 8. Should adopt an object oriented design.
 9. Should not violate any copyrights.
 10. Should have a response time of less than 1 second, for every action performed.